Nikiboy26/Coffee_quality_ML/README.md

 # Coffee_quality_ML
-Here you can find dataset with information about coffee beans and my version of analysis using machine learning models to predict coffee quality.
+Here you can find Coffee quality dataset and my version of an analysis.
+You can check R file with a code or just go to https://nikiboy26.github.io to see Markdown version.